Library of Celsus: Architecture

 On the inside, there are three levels of bookcases meant to be accessed through stairways.
 The main staircase was flanked by two inscriptions, one in Greek and the other in Latin, which caters to both Romans and Greeks of all literate classes.
 There is also a Hellenistic scroll on the doorways that has a Roman symbol, which shows the interaction of both cultures.
 The features that are Roman are the composite capitals as well as the tripartite theatrical frons scenae.
 Several Roman motifs appeared throughout the library, including reliefs fashioned after Julius Caesar's that had never been seen before in Ephesus or Asia Minor in general.
-The interior of the building, which has yet to be restored, consisted of a single rectangular room measuring 17x11 m, with a central apse framed by a large arch at the far wall.
+The interior of the building, which has yet to be restored, consisted of a single rectangular room measuring 17×11 m, with a central apse framed by a large arch at the far wall.
 The apse contained a podium for a statue, now lost, that likely depicted Celsus, although some scholars have suggested it was Minerva, Roman goddess of wisdom.

 A crypt containing Celsus's decorated marble sarcophagus was located beneath the floor of the apse.
 It was unusual in Roman culture for someone to be buried within a library or even within city limits, so this was a special honour for Celsus, reflecting his prominent role as a public official.

-The three remaining walls were lined with either two or three levels of niches measuring 2.55x1.1x0.58 m on average, which would have held the armaria to house the scrolls.
+The three remaining walls were lined with either two or three levels of niches measuring 2.55×1.1×0.58 m on average, which would have held the armaria to house the scrolls.
 These niches, which were backed with double walls, may have also had a function to control the humidity and protect the scrolls from the extreme temperature.
 The upper level was a gallery with a balcony overlooking the main floor, creating a lofty spatial effect inside.
 It could be reached via a set of stairs built into the walls, which added structural support.
 The ceiling was flat and may have had a central round oculus to provide more light.

 The design of the library, with its ornate, balanced façade, reflects the influence of Greek style on Roman architecture, which reached its height in the second century.

-After the 2020 Aegean Sea earthquake on October 20, 2020, the performance of the reconstructed library was tested, and it performed well in terms of seismic behavior and the interaction between the adjacent walls and façade.
+After the Aegean Sea earthquake of October 20, 2020, the performance of the reconstructed library was tested, and it performed well in terms of seismic behavior and the interaction between the adjacent walls and façade.